-The high sugar content of fruit juice, fizzy drinks, flavoured milks, packet and other fruit drinks can damage your baby’s teeth.
-If it is well diluted, enough to just flavour the water, fruit juice may be given for its vitamin C.
+The high sugar content of fruit juice, fizzy drinks, flavoured milk, packet and other fruit drinks can damage your baby’s teeth.
+If it is well diluted, enough to just flavour the water, fruit juice may be given for its vitamin C content.

 Prevent tooth decay by:

 Birth weight triples in the first twelve months and while breastmilk or formula provides all your baby’s nutritional needs for the first six months, solids need to be introduced to meet growing developmental needs such as chewing.
 By six months baby needs more energy than is provided by milk alone, along with more iron and higher amounts of vitamins and other minerals.

 There is no set time to begin weaning though around 6 months is usual.
 Solid foods cannot be tolerated before 4 months because baby’s digestive system is still developing.
 If solid food is given too early there is a risk of choking, putting a strain on young kidneys, and infections and allergies developing.
 Unless baby is ready, it is not necessarily true that starting solids will result in better sleep patterns.
 Your baby will let you know the right time.